fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 - LLMs are good at summarizing text if we use the right prompt.
 - Summarizing larger documents requires larger context windows or more sophisticated techniques.
 - Getting good results requires good prompts.
 Good prompts are still an experimental process.
-- Sometimes we should not use an LLM.
+- Sometimes, we should not use an LLM.
 If we can easily get the information we need from the data, we should do that instead of using an LLM.

 ## Modifying and testing the code

 Use the CLI code in `cli.py` to test modifications to the code.
-It's easier to debug code in a CLI than in a Streamlit app.
-Adapt the Streamlit app once the code works in the CLI.
+Debugging code in a CLI is easier than in a Streamlit app.
+Once the code works in the CLI, adapt the Streamlit app.

 ## Preparing the environment